jasp-stats/jasp-desktop/Docs/development/r-style-guide.md

 In the past we've had many different styles for the `R` analyses, as people from different backgrounds have been creating analyses for JASP.
 This has created different structures and different styles which makes it fundamentally hard to read our code.
 With the new backend of `jaspResults`, we have an opportunity to fix this issue.
 This document outlines a style guide for our R files.
 A `linter` will be implemented on Travis CI to preclude style deviations from happening in the future: any code that does not follow this style guide will be rejected because of errors in the CI checks.
 In other words: _strictly adhere to the style guide._

-This style was influenced by the [google style guide]() and how our repository behaves on GitHub.
+This style was influenced by the [Google style guide](https://google.github.io/styleguide/Rguide.xml) and how our repository behaves on GitHub.

 ## Style Guide